Fidelity National Info (FIS) Received its Third Buy in a Row

-After Robert W. Baird and Atlantic Equities gave Fidelity National Info (NYSE: FIS) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
-Analyst Timothy Willi maintained a Buy rating on Fidelity National Info today.
-The company’s shares closed last Tuesday at $120.14.
+After Citigroup and KeyBanc gave Fidelity National Info (NYSE: FIS) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Glenn Greene maintained a Buy rating on Fidelity National Info yesterday and set a price target of $145.00.
+The company’s shares closed last Tuesday at $123.79.

-According to TipRanks.com, Willi is a 5-star analyst with an average return of 10.2% and a 55.7% success rate.
-Willi covers the Technology sector, focusing on stocks such as Jack Henry & Associates, Alliance Data Systems, and Euronet Worldwide.
+According to TipRanks.com, Greene is a top 25 analyst with an average return of 20.2% and a 80.2% success rate.
+Greene covers the Technology sector, focusing on stocks such as Jack Henry & Associates, Global Payments, and Paypal Holdings.

-Currently, the analyst consensus on Fidelity National Info is a Strong Buy with an average price target of $161.06, which is a 25.0% upside from current levels.
-In a report issued on March 27, Rosenblatt Securities also initiated coverage with a Buy rating on the stock with a $140.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Fidelity National Info with a $156.67 average price target, implying a 27.5% upside from current levels.
+In a report issued on March 31, RBC Capital also maintained a Buy rating on the stock with a $140.00 price target.

 See today’s analyst top recommended stocks >>